 All series information and announcements will be communicated via email and social media.
 Tournament results will be posted on the WMB website (www.westmichiganbass.com).
 Please make sure you make the tournament officials aware of any email address changes so these communications are not missed.

-All boats must check in at the end of each of tournament even if the anglers are not weighing fish.
-It is your responsibility to find the check in person.
-Anglers must check in my 3:00 PM for first flight and 3:15 PM for second flight.
-Disqualification will result from failure to check in.
+All boats must be in on time at the end of each of tournament even if the anglers are not weighing fish.
+Anglers must return by 3:00 PM for first flight and 3:15 PM for second flight.

 Any and all protest must be made within 10 mins of the scales closing.